MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 # Secure Quarkus applications with Microsoft Entra ID using OpenID Connect

-This article shows you how to secure Red Hat Quarkus applications with Microsoft Entra ID using OpenID Connect with a simple web application.
+This article shows you how to secure Red Hat Quarkus applications with Microsoft Entra ID using OpenID Connect (OIDC) with a simple web application.

 In this article, you learn how to: